mud5150/win-dns-tests/README.md

 `C:\Users\ContainerAdministrator\go\src\github.com\StackExchange\dnscontrol\integrationTest`

 ## Subtle weirdness
-If you attempt to use the `AD_SERVER` environment variable in the docker command it must be escaped with a backtick '`' so that it's not evaluated until the entrypoint script runs.
-This variable, as well as the example.com dns zone must be created at runtime since the server name changes for each container instance.
+If you attempt to use the `AD_SERVER` environment variable in the docker command, it must be escaped with a backtick '`' so that it's not evaluated until the entrypoint script runs.
+This variable, as well as the example.com dns zone, must be created at runtime since the server name changes for each container instance.

 ## Running in docker